gadomski/www.gadom.ski/_posts/2017-01-19-cropping-and-merging-with-pdal.md

 ## The problem

-Given data from five TLS scan positions, crop the data to an area of interest (AOI) and provide those cropped data to the downstream user as a single file.
+Given data from five terrestrial laser scanning (TLS) scan positions, crop the data to an area of interest (AOI) and provide those cropped data to the downstream user as a single file.

 About as simple as it gets.